 Very different, huh?

 But the different associations and signals, are all generated just by the choice of colour.
-And that is something that marketers should take the time to learn more about.
+And that’s something marketers should know more about.

 Colour in marketing - where to start